jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbtokenstore/read/totalsupplyof.md

 function totalSupplyOf(uint256 _projectId) external view override returns (uint256 totalSupply) { ... }
 ```

+* Arguments:
   * `_projectId` is the ID of the project to get the total token supply of.
 * The view function can be accessed externally by anyone.
 * The view function does not alter state on the blockchain.
 * The function overrides a function definition from the [`IJBTokenStore`](../../../interfaces/ijbtokenstore.md) interface.